-Early results of primary THA performed in young adults (≤ 40 years) at a regional Saudi-Arabian orthopedics center.
-A Prospective Observational Study
+Early results of primary total hip arthroplasty performed in young adults at a regional Saudi-Arabian orthopedics center: a prospective observational study

 Abstract